LXJS/training-webrtc/WORKSHOP.md

   npm install node-static
   ```

-1. Write a simple signalling server that allows two clients to exchange signalling messages
+1. Write a simple signalling server that allows two clients to exchange signalling messages.
+For this step, you don't need to use any WebRTC APIs on the client-side.
-with each other.
-Take a look at the code in the [examples/step5](examples/step5) directory if you get stuck.
 1. To start your server when you're finished, run the following command from a terminal in your application directory:

   ```bash